microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDomain.md

 ## Description

-the `Get-EntraDomain` cmdlet gets a domain in Microsoft Entra ID.
+The `Get-EntraDomain` cmdlet gets a domain in Microsoft Entra ID.

 ## Examples